-The Company makes assumptions on the expected future cash flows, taking consideration of the expected time to realise these expected cash flows for each position as part of the valuation process.
+The Group makes assumptions on the expected future cash flows, taking consideration of the expected time to realise these expected cash flows for each position as part of the valuation process.

-Discounted projected cash flow models are carried out, adjusted for any likely delay in payment, based on credit reviews carried out (in line with Risk Grades) and probability based outcomes based on historic evidence and other market data inputs, as deemed applicable.
-Where more than one possibility is reasonably likely, the Company will assign probabilities to these outcomes to create a weighted average value.
+Discounted projected cash flow models are carried out, adjusted for any likely delay in payment, based on credit reviews carried out (in line with Risk Grades) and probability based outcomes based on historic evidence and other market data inputs and forward information and elements, as deemed applicable.
+Where more than one possibility is reasonably likely, the Group will assign probabilities to these outcomes to create a weighted average value.